canonical/discourse-k8s-operator/.github/pull_request_template.md

 <!--
-Thank you for your interest in and contributing to Synapse Operator!
+Thank you for your interest in and contributing to Discourse Operator!
 Please, provide some information about your PR before proceeding.
 -->